Transamerica Pyramid of SF, Iconic Pyramid Tower Illuminates SF Skyline

 Introduction

-Translating into English, outputting only the translated content: The Transamerica Pyramid is the tallest skyscraper in San Francisco, USA, and is one of the representatives of post-modernist architecture.
-It is located in the historic Montgomery district, 260 meters high and 48 floors tall, mainly used for commercial and office purposes.
-Construction began in 1969, was completed in 1972 and became one of the top 100 tallest buildings in the world.
-Transamerica Corporation once relocated its headquarters to the building, and it is still closely associated with the company and marked as such.
-In 1999, the building was acquired by the Dutch AEGON insurance group as an investment.
-William Pereira's innovative design faced much opposition and criticism, but with the completion of the building, it became one of the most important elements of San Francisco's skyline.
-The building is shaped like a four-sided pyramid, with the east side as elevator shafts, the west side as stairwells, and a pointed tip reaching a height of 64.6 meters.
-The tip of the pyramid has a virtual observatory, with four monitors and cameras, enabling visitors to easily control direction and distance.
-The observation deck on the 27th floor was closed following the September 11 attacks, and replaced with the virtual observatory.
-The top of the building is covered in aluminum plates, with a beam of white light shining during the holiday seasons of Christmas, Thanksgiving and Independence Day, adding a unique atmosphere to the city.
+The Transamerica Pyramid is the tallest skyscraper in San Francisco, USA, and is one of the representations of postmodern architecture.
+It is located in the historic Montgomery District, standing 260 meters tall with 48 floors, primarily used for commercial and office purposes.
+Construction began in 1969 and was completed in 1972, becoming one of the top 100 tallest buildings in the world.
+The Transamerica Corporation once moved its headquarters to this building, which is no longer the headquarters but still has a close connection with the company and bears its mark.
+In 1999, the Dutch AEGON insurance group acquired it as an investment.
+William Pereira's innovative design faced much opposition and criticism, but with the building's completion, it became one of the most important elements of the San Francisco skyline.
+The building has a four-sided pyramid shape, with the elevator shaft on the east side and the stairwell on the west side, topped by a spire that is 64.6 meters high.
+The tip of the spire features a virtual observation deck equipped with four monitors and cameras, allowing visitors to easily control direction and distance.
+The observation deck on the 27th floor was closed after the September 11 attacks and has been replaced by the virtual observation deck.
+The top of the building is covered with aluminum panels, which light up a beam of white light during holidays, Thanksgiving, and Independence Day, adding a unique atmosphere to the city.
+Address 600 Montgomery St, San Francisco, CA 94111 USA